janmarques/basic-speech-grammar/README.md

-# Basic speech grammar - use case
+# Basic speech recognition grammar - use case
 When working with SpeechRecognition, you are given back a range of possibilities about word that the user said.

 If your application works in the sense of "commands", meaning you know beforehand which words your are looking (listening) for, then this package could help you.